 Whilst Aishwarya Rai walked into the Cannes Film Festival 2002 with a hot pink organza backless top (with tiebacks) with multi-colour sequins and Zardosi embroidery on the skirt with a matching dupatta.

 The influence of this particular South Asian fashion is spreading across to the West.
 A coat was designed by an Indian designer for Dame Judi Dench which consisted of gold and silver embroidery for an Oscars night!

-Bridal Lenghas tend to be more expensive due to the fact that they will be more heavier in embroidery and well, let’s face it every bride wants to look like a million dollars on their big day!
+Bridal Lenghas tend to be more expensive due to the fact that they will be heavier in embroidery and well, let’s face it every bride wants to look like a million dollars on their big day!
 They can start anything from £400 upwards.

-This masterpiece can be worn according to occasion, it’s a versatile, sexy, chique and gorgeous costume that can be altered in anyway to suit your needs.
+This masterpiece can be worn according to the occasion, it’s a versatile, sexy, chic and gorgeous costume that can be altered in any way to suit your needs.
 A perfect element of South Asian fashion that can make you look special every step of the way!

 Check out our special Lengha gallery below to give you an insight into this wonderful delight of South Asian fashion.
 Enjoy!